-The ISO/IEC TS 18661-3:2015 standard extended and interchange types \Float32, \Float32x, \Float64x, and \Float128 types are supported.
-They are always IEEE binary format and operations on them are performed using IEEE arithmetic, regardless of the setting of the \fieee option.
+The ISO/IEC TS 18661-3:2015 standard extended and interchange types Float32, Float32x, Float64, Float64x, and Float128 types are supported.
+They are always IEEE binary format and operations on them are performed using IEEE arithmetic, regardless of the setting of the -fieee option.

 Bitfields are allocated left-to-right within the field, and may be unsigned or signed.
-A bitfield is considered unsigned unless explicitly declared signed.
+By default, a bitfield is considered unsigned unless explicitly declared signed.
+If the -flinux or -fztpf options are specified, bitfields are considered signed by default.
+The -funsigned-bitfields and -fsigned-bitfields option can change this default.

 Bitfields may cross storage boundaries.
-The $-fansi\bitfield\packing$ option can alter the packing of bitfields.
+The -fansi-bitfield-packing option can alter the packing of bitfields.

 By default, enumerations have the type signed int.
-The -fenum=size and -fc370=version options can alter this behavior to taylor enumeration sizes.
+The -fenum=size, -fshort-enums and -fc370=version options can alter this behavior to taylor enumeration sizes.

 If -mlp64 is specified, pointers are 64 bits long and aligned on 64 bit, or doubleword, boundaries.
 If -milp32 is specified, pointers are 32 bits long and aligned on 32 bit, or fullword, boundaries.
-Pointers are assumed to be "clean", in the sense that the upper bits are assumed to be zero as indicated by the runtime addressing mode. \\far pointers are 64 bits long and aligned on 32 bit, or fullword, boundaries, unless the $-ffar\align$ option is enabled.
-If $-ffar\align$ is enabled, \\far pointers are aligned on 64 bit boundaries. \\based pointers are 32 bits long and aligned on 32 bit, or fullword, boundaries.
+Pointers are assumed to be "clean", in the sense that any unused high-order bits are assumed to be zero. far pointers are 64 bits long and aligned on 32 bit, or fullword, boundaries, unless the -ffar-align option is enabled.
+If -ffar-align is enabled, far pointers are aligned on 64 bit boundaries. based pointers are 32 bits long and aligned on 32 bit, or fullword, boundaries.